Verifying the Consistency of Remote Untrusted Services with Conflict-Free Operations: Definitions

 \subsection{Consistency properties}

-We use the standard notion of \emph{linearizability}~\cite{herwin90}, which requires that the operations of all clients appear to execute atomically in one sequence and its extension to \emph{fork-linearizability}~\cite{mazsha02,cashsh07}, which relaxes the condition of one sequence to permit multiple ``forks'' of an execution.
-Under fork-linearizability, every client observes a linearizable history and when an operation is observed by multiple clients, the history of events occurring before the operation is the same.
+We use the standard notion of \emph{linearizability}~\cite{herwin90}, which requires that the operations of all clients appear to execute atomically in one sequence. \emph{Fork-linearizability}~\cite{mazsha02,cashsh07} relaxes the condition of one sequence and extends it to permit multiple ``forks'' of an execution.
+Under \forklin, every client observes a linearizable history and when an operation is observed by multiple clients, the operation sequence occurring before that operation is the same.
+In other words, the history of operations forms a tree whose branches are the forks, and the operations on the path from the root to every leaf are linearizable, and every client observes exactly the operations on the path to one leaf.
+For simplicity we leave out incomplete operations in (fork-)linearizability; although they could readily be included as in other works, we feel this would overly complicate the analysis of the protocol.

-\begin{definition}[View] A sequence of events $\pi$ is called a \emph{view} of a history $\sigma$ at a client $C_i$ w.r.t. a functionality $F$ if: \begin{enumerate}\shortlist \item $\pi$ is a sequential permutation of some subsequence of complete operations in $\sigma$; \item all complete operations executed by $C_i$ appear in $\pi$; and \item $\pi$ satisfies the sequential specification of $F$. \end{enumerate} \end{definition}
+\begin{definition}[View] A sequence of events $\pi$ is called a \emph{view} of a history $\sigma$ at a client $C_i$ w.r.t. a functionality $\Lambda$ if: \begin{enumerate}\shortlist \item $\pi$ is a sequential permutation of some subsequence of complete operations in $\sigma$; \item all complete operations executed by $C_i$ appear in $\pi$; and \item $\pi$ satisfies the sequential specification of $\Lambda$. \end{enumerate} \end{definition}

-\begin{definition}[Linearizability~\cite{herwin90}] A history $\sigma$ is linearizable w.r.t. a functionality $F$ if there exists a sequence of events $\pi$ such that: \begin{enumerate}\shortlist \item $\pi$ is a view of $\sigma$ at all clients w.r.t. $F$; and \item $\pi$ preserves the real-time order of $\sigma$. \end{enumerate} \end{definition}
+\begin{definition}[Linearizability~\cite{herwin90}] A history $\sigma$ is \emph{linearizable w.r.t. a functionality $\Lambda$} if there exists a sequence of events $\pi$ such that: \begin{enumerate}\shortlist \item $\pi$ is a view of $\sigma$ at all clients w.r.t. $\Lambda$; and \item $\pi$ preserves the real-time order of $\sigma$. \end{enumerate} \end{definition}

-\begin{definition}[Fork-linearizability~\cite{mazsha02}] A history $\sigma$ is fork-linearizable w.r.t. a functionality~$F$ if for each client $C_i$ there exists a sequence of events $\pi_i$ such that: \begin{enumerate}\shortlist \item $\pi_i$ is a view of $\sigma$ at $C_i$ w.r.t. $F$; \item $\pi_i$ preserves real-time order of $\sigma$; and \item for every client $C_j$ and every operation $o \in \pi_i \cap \pi_j$ it holds that $\pi_i|^o = \pi_j|^o$. \end{enumerate} \end{definition}
+\begin{definition}[Fork-linearizability~\cite{mazsha02}] A history $\sigma$ is \emph{fork-linearizable w.r.t. a functionality~$\Lambda$} if for each client $C_i$ there exists a sequence of events $\pi_i$ such that: \begin{enumerate}\shortlist \item $\pi_i$ is a view of $\sigma$ at $C_i$ w.r.t. $\Lambda$; \item $\pi_i$ preserves real-time order of $\sigma$; and \item for every client $C_j$ and every operation $o \in \pi_i \cap \pi_j$ it holds that $\pi_i|^o = \pi_j|^o$. \end{enumerate} \end{definition}